kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 ### Retry in Application-Broker

-#### Queue-based Application-Broker
+#### Queue-based Application Broker

+Kyma Environment Broker implements retries as follows, we could do the same for Application-Broker:

-Kyma Environment Broker implements a work queue, where all provisioning operations are stored.
+- Kyma Environment Broker implements a work queue, where all provisioning operations are stored.
-The queue operations are backed by a Postgres database and populated at [Broker start time](https://github.com/kyma-incubator/compass/blob/cf15310a2ed8f0f90d6ef9d739ab6fb27651a717/components/kyma-environment-broker/cmd/broker/main.go#L159)
+- The queue operations are backed by a Postgres database and populated at [Broker start time](https://github.com/kyma-incubator/compass/blob/cf15310a2ed8f0f90d6ef9d739ab6fb27651a717/components/kyma-environment-broker/cmd/broker/main.go#L159)
-We could implement the same for Application-Broker.
-If a provision request fails, it will get rescheduled (each step in KEB can define the retry interval based on the error).
+- If a provision request fails, it will get rescheduled (each step in KEB can define the retry interval based on the error).

 Disadvantage: We would need to store some state to keep track of provisioning operations.

-#### Informer-Based Application-Broker
+#### Informer-Based Application Broker

 Implement retries for failed ServiceInstances in Application-Broker:

 - We could use an `Informer` for `ServiceInstances` and trigger an update of the failed ServiceInstances (only the ones which belong to Application-Broker).
 - OSB API mentions an [update REST endpoint](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/internal/broker/server.go#L143).
   Unfortunately, Application-Broker does not implement the endpoint yet.
 See code endpoints [here](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/internal/broker/server.go#L143)